-Gerard Deulofeu: Barcelona to buy back winger from Everton
+Gerard Deulofeu: Barcelona buy back winger from Everton

 - From the section European Football

-Barcelona will re-sign winger Gerard Deulofeu from Everton after exercising a buy-back clause believed to be worth 12m euros (£10.6m).
+Barcelona have re-signed winger Gerard Deulofeu from Everton after exercising a buy-back clause believed to be worth 12m euros (£10.6m).

 The 23-year-old made 13 appearances for Everton last season before joining AC Milan on loan in January.

-Barcelona say they expect "terms will be agreed" on a two-year contract "in the following days".
+The Spaniard, who came through the youth academy at the Nou Camp, has signed a two-year deal.

-After a good first season on Merseyside, Deulofeu fell out of favour and spent the final half of last season in Italy with AC Milan.
+After a good first season on Merseyside, Deulofeu fell out of favour and manager Ronald Koeman allowed him to spend the second half of the last campaign in Italy.

 He started 36 games for Everton, with a further 39 from the bench, scoring eight goals.
 His contract had been due to run until June 2018.